Amendment C376: Sustainable Building Design proposes changes to the planning rules to:

 Public consultation on the amendment took place between 2 March and 17 April 2023.

-Before making a final decision on the amendment, Council will consider the independent panel’s advice or (if applicable) advice from a Ministerial Standing Advisory Committee.
+Before making a final decision on the amendment, Council will consider the report of the Planning Panel.
 If the amendment is adopted by Council then it will be submitted to the Minister for Planning for final approval.

 Make a submission